Adarsh-228/-Debuggers_Backend_CIH2.0/README.md

-# Aventus Backend
+# CIH2.0 Backend

-This Flask application provides a backend service for Aventus, offering functionalities related to exercise feedback for pregnancy and prescription/food image analysis using AI models (Gemma and Gemini).
+This Flask application provides a backend service for CIH2.0, offering functionalities related to exercise feedback for pregnancy and prescription/food image analysis using AI models (Gemma and Gemini).

 ## Features